 Please contact your local state bar association to verify the specific mandatory CLE requirements for your jurisdiction.

 NOTE: Rhode Island permits attorneys to submit their own individual application for accreditation for taking a program offered by an unaccredited sponsor for no fee.
 The MBA will assist Rhode Island attorneys in obtaining the necessary information for accreditation.
 Please contact email@example.com with any questions.

 If you require CLE credit in another state for your attendance at an MBA CLE program, we can provide you with a Certificate of Attendance for filing in that jurisdiction.
 The MBA only provides certificates to individuals who attend education programs in person.
-Certificates are not available for participation in recorded On Demand or Real-time Webcasts.
-Certificates of Attendance will be emailed to individuals who attend education programs in person within 24-72 hours of the program.
-Certificates of Attendance for symposiums and/or conferences will be made available on the day of the conference and emailed to attendees within 3-4 weeks.
-Please contact email@example.com to request a Certificate for Teaching Credit.
+Certificates are not available for participation in recorded On Demand or real-time webcasts.
+Certificates of Attendance will be emailed to individuals who attend education programs in person within 24 to 72 hours of the program.
+Certificates of Attendance for symposiums and/or conferences will be made available on the day of the conference and emailed to attendees within three to four weeks.
+Please contact firstname.lastname@example.org to request a Certificate for Teaching Credit.
 (The MBA cannot offer the Official Certificate of Attendance for New York State at this time.)

 Practicing with Professionalism Requirement